 Sonos Play 5

-At just £30 more, the Sonos has the more sophisticated design and maxes out on the bass too.
-Google Home can't quite compete, even if it offers up a smarter voice assistant prospect.
+For a little more money, the Sonos has the more sophisticated design and maxes out on the bass too.
+Google Home Max can't quite compete, even if it offers up a smarter voice assistant prospect.